LunchMoney Lewis

 Gamal Kosh Lewis (born January 11, 1988), better known as LunchMoney Lewis, is an American rapper, singer, songwriter, and record producer.
-He is best known for his 2015 single "Bills", which topped the charts in Australia and peaked within the top 10 in New Zealand and the UK.
+He is best known for his 2015 single "Bills", which topped the charts in Australia and peaked within the top 10 in New Zealand and the United Kingdom.
+Later that year, on April 21, 2015, he released his debut extended play (EP) Bills, which included the hit single of the same name, alongside the song "Mama", which charted in New Zealand.
+He would later release his second EP, Songs in the Key of Quarantine, on April 10, 2020.
+He is also known for featuring on Pitbull and Flo Rida's "Greenlight", from the former's tenth studio album, Global Warming (2017).

+Outside of performing, he has also written songs for other artists, including the Lil Durk–J. Cole collaboration "All My Life" from the former's eight studio album Almost Healed (2023), which peaked at number 2 on the Billboard Hot 100, and Nicki Minaj's "Super Freaky Girl" from her fifth studio album, Pink Friday 2 (2023), which topped the chart.
+He has also collaborated with artists such as One Direction, Meghan Trainor, Katy Perry, Fifth Harmony, Jennifer Lopez, XXXTentacion, Lil Wayne, Ariana Grande, J Balvin, Snoop Dogg, Maroon 5, Trey Songz, Jessie J, Becky G, Ciara, Ty Dolla Sign, ASAP Rocky, Big Boi of Outkast, Doja Cat, alongside others.

 Early life

-Gamal Lewis was born in Miami, Florida, on January 11, 1988.
-His father, Ian Lewis, and uncle, Roger Lewis, are both members of the Jamaican reggae group Inner Circle and have a recording studio, Circle House, where artists including Flo Rida and Lil Wayne have recorded.
-While a teenager, Lewis was given the nickname "LunchMoney" and his start in songwriting by American hip hop producer Salaam Remi.
+Gamal Kosh Lewis was born in Miami, Florida, on January 11, 1988.
+His father, Ian Lewis, and uncle, Roger Lewis, are both members of the Jamaican reggae group Inner Circle (known for their signature hit, "Bad Boys") and have a recording studio, Circle House, where artists including Flo Rida and Lil Wayne have recorded.
+While a teenager, Lewis was given the nickname "LunchMoney", and he was later discovered by American hip hop producer Salaam Remi.

 Career

 2014–2015: "Bills" and breakout

-Lewis began working with Dr. Luke as a producer and first broke into wide recognition as a rapper after appearing on the song "Trini Dem Girls" from Nicki Minaj's 2014 album The Pinkprint.
+Lewis signed with Dr. Luke's production company Prescription Songs and started working with him as a producer.
+He first broke into wide recognition as a rapper after appearing on the song "Trini Dem Girls" from Nicki Minaj's 2014 album The Pinkprint.
 He also co-wrote Jessie J's single "Burnin' Up" from her album Sweet Talker, and Fifth Harmony's single "Boss" from the album Reflection.
 In 2015, he released his debut single as a solo artist, "Bills", which peaked at 79 on the Billboard Hot 100 and peaked at number one on the ARIA Charts.

 In April 2015, Lewis released a garage rock and funk track titled "Real Thing", which is included on the Bills EP released on April 21.
 He was also featured on Young Money Yawn's song "Let's Go See Papi", also featuring Pusha T.